E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 A remote VTY session cannot enter Privileged EXEC mode unless an enable password or enable secret has been configured.

-An enable secret was configured locally on each device:
+An enable secret was configured locally on the device:

 ```text
 enable secret cisco
 ```

-After reconnecting:
+After reconnecting through Telnet:

 ```text
 R0> enable